-What does a blood work report, balance sheet, and your daily workout log have in common?
-The blood work is a snapshot of various pre-requested biomarkers that could possibly indicate certain things about ones health and wellbeing.
-The balance sheet is a snapshot of the assets and liabilities of a company at any given day.
+What do a blood work report, balance sheet, and your daily workout log have in common?
+The blood work is a snapshot of various pre-requested biomarkers that could possibly indicate certain things about one’s health and wellbeing.
+The balance sheet is a snapshot of the assets and liabilities of a company on any given day.
 The workout log is simply a crude snapshot of what your current physical capacities are.

 All of these are simply indicators of performance based on predetermined quantitative metrics that one believes are pertinent to measuring progress.